New Developments in FeynCalc 9.0: New features in FeynCalc 9.0

 \subsection{Improved tensor decomposition}

-In the very early versions of \textsc{FeynCalc}, tensor decomposition of 1-loop integrals (using Passarino-Veltman technique \cite{Passarino:1978jh}) could be done only using the function \texttt{OneLoop}, where the maximal rank of the integrals was limited to 3 and the output was always written in terms of Passarino-Veltman coefficient functions.
+In the very early versions of \textsc{FeynCalc}, tensor decomposition of 1-loop integrals (via Passarino-Veltman technique \cite{Passarino:1978jh}) could be done only using the function \texttt{OneLoop}, where the maximal rank of the integrals was limited to 4 and the output was always written in terms of Passarino-Veltman coefficient functions.
+Although one could reduce Passarino-Veltman coefficient functions with rank higher than 4 using \texttt{PaVeReduce}, the tensor basis for such higher rank integrals had to be constructed by hand.

 While working on \cite{Mertig1996}, {Rolf} {Mertig} added to \textsc{FeynCalc} 3.0 a tool (\texttt{Tdec}) for tensor decomposition of multi-loop integrals of arbitrary rank and multiplicity (for non-zero Gram determinants) and even included a database (\texttt{TIDL}) to load already computed decompositions, but only a very small amount of this functionality was turned into a user-friendly routine \texttt{TID} (1-loop only), while the rest remained to ``lie idle'' in the source code. \texttt{TID} was limited to 4-point functions of rank 4 and could not handle kinematic configurations with zero Gram determinants, so that for such cases one was forced to use \texttt{OneLoop}.
+However, in \textsc{FeynCalc} 4 the reduction of rank 4 tensor integrals via \texttt{OneLoop} was disabled due to its poor efficiency.
+As a consequence of all these developments the tensor reduction of 1-loop integrals (especially with rank higher than 3) in the recent \textsc{FeynCalc} versions often turned to be cumbersome and inconvenient.

 In \textsc{FeynCalc} 9.0 \texttt{TID} was rewritten almost from scratch to allow for 1-loop tensor decompositions of any rank and multiplicity.
 At the beginning, the function computes Gram determinants for all the unique 1-loop integrals in the expression.
 If the determinant vanishes, the decomposition for that integral is done in terms of the Passarino-Veltman coefficient functions.